 Shakespeare in the Parks

-Shakespeare in the Park Summer Series returns to Montana!
-And if you are lucky, you can catch the matinee of Othello, from 3:45-5:45 pm at Sweet Pea in Lindley Park on August 6, or Cymbeline on August 8, from 5-7 pm in Lindley Park, or August 9 at 6 pm on the lawn at Chico Hot Springs.
+Shakespeare in the Park Summer Series returns to travel the state of Montana!
+And if you are lucky, you can catch the matinee of A Midsummer Night’s Dream, from 3:45-5:45 pm at Sweet Pea in Lindley Park on August 6, or Cymbeline on August 8, from 5-7 pm in Lindley Park, or August 9 at 6 pm on the lawn at Chico Hot Springs.

 Visit a Farm Stand

 If you failed to sign up for a summer CSA (like me), and can’t always make it downtown or to the Fairgrounds for the Farmers’ Markets, yet love the idea of picking up fresh vegetables or eggs from a local farm, make a point to visit one of these farm stands during the week.

 Gallatin Valley Botanicals: 250 Chester Lane, Bozeman, (Rocky Creek Farm).
-They offer a weekly farm stand for produce pickup before 5 p.m.
+They offer a twice a week farm stand for produce pickup Tuesdays and Saturdays.
 Find out more by calling 406-599-2361 or visiting www.gallatinvalleybotanical.com

 The first summer we moved here, we relied on the advice of near strangers to guide us through our summer adventures.
 Since we had kids, many people suggested the ever-popular Eagle Mount’s Digger Days event, featuring larger than life trucks and big-rigs of all kinds.
-On August 25, from 9 a.m. - 4 p.m., you can experience what it’s like to live amongst the giants.
+For $5 on August 28, from 9 a.m. - 4 p.m., you can experience what it’s like to live amongst the giants.
 Visit www.eaglemount.org to learn more about this organization and the fundraiser that helps support their mission!